 Staff have been trained to help customers follow the Social Distancing procedures (especially section 3.2) and to remind them of the need to follow them.

-In particular, but not exclusively, this includes an instruction not to move tables together or to gather in groups greater than 6 people (unless we are satisfied that an outdoor group greater than this does not consist of more than two households).
+In particular, but not exclusively, this includes an instruction not to move tables together or to gather in groups greater than 6 people.